-2 Strategies accompanied by an icon are those that enable greenhouse gas emissions reduction.
+Strategies accompanied by an icon are those that enable greenhouse gas emissions reduction.

-- Number of Walk Bike Plan recommendations implemented - Achieve zero fatal or serious bike/ped crashes - Percent of streetlights and cross walk lighting converted to dynamic LEDs - Number and types of new micro-mobility services - Assessment of multi-modal network connectivity
+- Percent of streetlights and crosswalk lighting converted to dynamic LEDs - Number and types of new micro-mobility services - Assessment of multi-modal network connectivity

 Advance Transit buses.
 Credit: Advance Transit